Kevinpgalligan/KevingalWebsite/pages/blog/cl-symbols.md

 In your REPL, the currently active package is CL-USER.
 So when you compile the `bar` function, why does it get added to the FOO package rather than CL-USER?

 This is an implementation detail of SLIME more than anything, but I remember being confused by it, so let's indulge ourselves with this brief tangent.
-First, let's see which Elisp function the `C-c C-c` shortcut (Ctrl-C Ctrl-C) is bound to.
+First, let's see which Elisp function the `C-c C-c` shortcut is bound to.
 Entering the help command for keyboard shortcuts, `C-h k`, and then `C-c C-c`, we're told that this shortcut is bound to the function `slime-compile-defun`.

 This function is defined in `slime.el`.
 Following the link there and searching for "in-package", we find the following comment: